-In addition to the already discussed work, a few other results are noteworthy in the parallel and distributed settings.
-Note that Teng \cite{PRAMWalk} showed that in the EREW PRAM model we can take a length $\Theta(n^3)$ walk, and hence sample a spanning tree, in $O(\log n)$ rounds.
-In the much weaker \congest{} model, Sarma, Nanongkai, Pandurangan, and Tetali show that sampling a spanning tree is possible in $\Tilde{O}(\sqrt{m}D)$ rounds where $D$ is the diameter of the graph.
-In this model machines are limited to only sending limited bandwidth messages to their neighbors rather than every machine in the network.
+In addition to the related work already discussed, a few other results are noteworthy in the parallel and distributed settings.
+Teng \cite{PRAMWalk} showed that in the EREW PRAM model we can take a length $\Theta(n^3)$ walk, and hence sample a spanning tree, in $O(\log n)$ rounds.
+Anari, Hu, Saberi, and Schild showed that for weighted spanning trees the problem is still in RNC \cite{ParWeightedSpanningTree}.
+In the much weaker \congest{} model, Sarma, Nanongkai, Pandurangan, and Tetali \cite{CongestRandomWalk} show that sampling a spanning tree is possible in $\Tilde{O}(\sqrt{m} \cdot D)$ rounds, where $D$ is the diameter of the graph.
+In this model, machines can only send limited bandwidth messages to their neighbors, rather than to every machine in the network.
 Finally, there is a distributed algorithm for estimating the number of spanning trees by Lyons and Gharan \cite{STCounting}.
-Given the well known reduction from sampling problems to counting problems \cite{JVV}, this may be useful for sampling spanning trees.
+Given the well-known reduction from sampling problems to counting problems \cite{JVV}, this may be useful for sampling spanning trees.
 However, in the case of spanning trees, it is not clear how to parallelize this reduction.

-In addition to the doubling results mentioned earlier, one other doubling result of interest is by Luo \cite{RadarPush}.
-However, the result is focused only on sampling the endpoints of random walks, for pagerank, instead of generating the entire walk.
+In addition to the doubling results mentioned earlier, one other doubling result of interest is by Luo \cite{RadarPush} and extended into a journal version by Luo, Wu, and Kao \cite{LuoWuKaoInfoSciences2022}.
+However, the result is focused only on sampling the endpoints of random walks, for PageRank, instead of generating the entire walk.
 Also, the algorithm requires a higher communication bandwidth than our version of the \cc{} model allows and doesn't seem to work with long walks.

 Another interesting approach to randomly sampling spanning trees is to first randomly sparsify the input graph and then draw a random spanning tree from the sparsified graph.
 Such an approach in the sequential setting is described by Durfee, Peebles, Peng, and Rao \cite{SparsifierSampler}.
-However, their approach only allows random spanning tree sampling with constant (or slightly sub-constant) total variation distance, whereas our result yields random tree sampling from a distribution with total variation distance $\frac{1}{n^{c_1}}$ for any constant $c_1 > 0$ from the uniform distribution.
+However, their approach only allows random spanning tree sampling with constant (or slightly sub-constant) total variation distance, instead of inverse polynomial total variation distance from the uniform distribution.
 Furthermore, independent of the issue with total variation distance, it is not clear whether their sparsification algorithm can be implemented efficiently in the \cc{} model.